-If one party purchases a property and records the deed, a subsequent purchaser is normally held to know about it — to have “constructive notice” of it — as a matter of law since it is a matter of public record.
+Note: If one party purchases a property and records the deed, a subsequent purchaser is normally held to know about it — to have “constructive notice” of it — as a matter of law since it is a matter of public record.
 Under a race-notice statute, however, a subsequent purchaser cannot have constructive notice of an unrecorded deed, and so the recorded deed has priority unless the purchaser actually knew about — had “actual notice” of — the unrecorded deed.

 - Do You 'Rein In' or 'Reign In' Something?

 - Tiger Mom, Helicopter Parent, and More Words for Parenting Types

 - The Good, The Bad, & The Semantically Imprecise - 6/21/19